Lifetime Adoption | States | Idaho

 Pregnant and Considering Adoption in Idaho

-Did you just discover your pregnancy test is positive, and you don’t think parenting is the right choice for you and your baby?
-You may not know what to do next.
-You may share your news with the baby’s father, your family, and even close friends, and you might receive a lot of different opinions.
-This can leave you feeling more unsure about what to do.
+If your pregnancy test came back positive and it’s not what you were hoping for, you have options.
+Parenting might not be the right choice for you and your baby and you’re not alone.
+Sharing your news with the baby’s father, your family, and even close friends, might get you a lot of different opinions.
+This can leave you feeling more unsure and emotional.

 What is the Adoption Process in Idaho?

-Lifetime Adoption coordinators have been helping birth mothers in Idaho navigate the adoption process for over three decades.
-Just call, text, or fill out our online form.
-An adoption coordinator will listen to your concerns, answer any questions, and provide the information you need to decide on the right option for you and your baby.
+To start the process and get more information please call, text (you can even video chat), or fill out our online form.
+An adoption coordinator will listen to your concerns and provide the information you need to decide on the right option for you and your baby.
+All information is private and you will not be pressured into any situation.
+You are in charge.

-Once you decide adoption is the right choice for you and your baby, you will choose a family or families to speak with.
-Check out Lifetime adoptive family profiles.
+Once you decide adoption is the right choice for you and your baby, you will choose a family or families to learn more about.
+For example, you can search adoptive family profiles to learn more about each family that has the qualities you’re looking for.
 You may be looking for a family from Idaho or from another state.
-You may want a family of a certain race or religion.
-It is up to you to choose the right family for your baby.
-If you are parenting a toddler or older child and it is a struggle, it is vital to know that adoption isn’t just for newborns.
-Lifetime coordinators can help you create an adoption plan for your child.
+Additionally, maybe a certain race or religion is important to you.
+The important thing to remember is that you get to choose.
+If you are struggling to parent a toddler or older child, it’s important to know that adoption isn’t just for newborns.
+Lifetime Adoption coordinators can help you create an adoption plan for your child.
 They will have you work with a professional counselor who will create a transition plan for you, your child, and the adoptive family.
 She will help create a post-adoption contact agreement that is healthy for everyone involved, most importantly, the child.

 Another aspect of your adoption process is the hospital plan if you are pregnant and placing your baby for adoption.
 Your adoption coordinator will help you outline things such as who will be in the delivery room, who will hold the baby first, and other hospital stay details.
 She will share your plan with the hospital staff and adoptive family, so everyone knows their role.
-You will also have an adoption attorney at no cost to you.
-Your attorney will make sure you know what your legal rights are and will handle the paperwork and court hearing.
+An adoption attorney will also be available to you at no cost.
+The attorney will make sure you know what your legal rights are and will handle the paperwork and court hearing.

 Open Adoption in Idaho